galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    > <details-title> Negative ion mode </details-title>
 >    >
->    > You might wonder how can the ionisation mode (_IONMODE_) for GC data be negative.
+>    > You might wonder how can the ionisation mode (_IONMODE_) for GC-MS data be negative when using electron impact (EI+) ionization.
 This is, of course, incorrect.
 This is actually just a default behaviour of **RAMClustR**.
-We can optionally change this by providing **RAMClustR** experiment definition file.
-This file can be created manualy or using {% tool [RAMClustR define experiment](toolshed.g2.bx.psu.edu/repos/recetox/ramclustr_define_experiment/ramclustr_define_experiment/1.0.2) %} tool.
-There we can specify annotations such as what instrument we used or ionisation mode (which was EI positive in our case), and this will be transferred to the `.msp` file.
+We can optionally change this by providing **RAMClustR** an experiment definition file.
+This file can be created manually or using the {% tool [RAMClustR define experiment](toolshed.g2.bx.psu.edu/repos/recetox/ramclustr_define_experiment/ramclustr_define_experiment/1.0.2) %} tool.
+There we can specify annotations such as what instrument we used or ionisation mode (which was EI+ in our case), and this will be transfered to the `.msp` file.
 Finally, we can provide such a file as an input to **RAMClustR** in the _Extras_ inputs section.
 >    >
 >    {: .details}
 >
 {: .hands_on}

 `.msp` files can contain one or more mass spectra, these are split by an empty line.
 The individual spectra essentially consist of two sections: metadata and peaks.
 The metadata consists of compound name, spectrum type (which is centroid in this case), ion mode, retention time, and the number of *m/z* peaks.
 If the compound has not been identified, as in our case, the **NAME** can be any arbitrary string.
 It is best, however, if that string is unique within that `.msp` file.
 The metadata fields are usually unordered, so it is quite common for one `.msp` file to contain **NAME** as the first metadata key and for another `.msp` to have this key somewhere in the middle.
-The keys themselves also aren't rigid and can have different names (e.g., **compound_name** instead of **NAME**) or store information not present in this `.msp`, such as ionization mode.
+The keys themselves also aren't rigid and can have different names (e.g., **compound_name** instead of **NAME**) or store information not present in this `.msp`, such as the ionization mode.
+The `msp` format is inherently not standardized and various flavours exist.

 However, as we can observe, the metadata part is rather incomplete.
 We would like to gather more information about the detected spectra and identify the specific compounds corresponding to them.

-**TODO** describe `Spec Abundance` file
+The second output file is the so called **Spec Abundance** table, containing the expression of all deconvoluted spectra across all samples.
+It is the corresponding element to the peak intensity table obtained from **XCMS**, only for the whole deconvoluted spectrum.
+This file is used for further downstream processing and analysis of the data and eventual comparisons across different sample types or groups.
+For more information on this downstream data processing see this [tutorial]({{ site.baseurl }}/topics/metabolomics/tutorials/lcms-dataprocessing/tutorial.html)

 # Retention index calculation